Staying in an EU Country without permission|

 Under what conditions would my stay in an EU country be considered irregular?

-If you do not fulfil, or no longer fulfil the conditions for entering or staying in an EU country, you do not have the permission to be there.
+If you do not fulfil, or no longer fulfil the conditions for entering or staying in an EU country, you do not have the permission to be there and must leave the EU.

-This could be the case if you do not have a proper visa or residence permit, or if you stay in the country after your visa or permit has expired.
+This could be the case if you do not have a proper visa or residence permit, if you stay in the country after your visa or permit has expired, or has been withdrawn (for example, if you do not longer fulfil the applicable conditions).

 More on how to legally enter and stay in an EU country